focalcrest/MIXTILE_Addons/focalcrest_flasher/DOCS.md

 2. Find the "Silicon Labs Flasher" add-on and click it.
 3. Click on the "INSTALL" button.

+## Get Firmware

+All the edge2 firmware will update on https://github.com/focalcrest/Mixtile-EDGE2-Firmware.Choose Select the firmware that suits you and just copy the RAW link.

 ## How to use

-The add-on needs a Silicon Labs based wireless module accessible through a serial port (like the module on Home Assistant Yellow, Home Assistant SkyConnect/ZBT-1 or other USB based wireless adapters).

-1. Select the correct `device` in the add-on configuration tab and press `Save`.
+1. Select the correct `device` in the add-on configuration tab.
+2. Get the required firmware link on GitHub,paste the link into the Firmware URL.
+3. Press Save.
 2. Start the add-on.

 ## Configuration